Astrak00/tfg-report/toto.md

 - [x] Add the text for the use cases, requirements and traceability matrix

 ### Evaluating results Server
-- [ ] Talk about the server results pkg, the ones in bold from c++ are interesting
+- [x] Talk about the server results pkg, the ones in bold from c++ are interesting
-- [ ] Talk about the server results ram, not much change? same data
+- [x] Talk about the server results ram, not much change?
+Same data
-- [ ] Talk about the server results time executino, give some numbers
+- [x] Talk about the server results time execution, give some numbers

+- [x] Talk about the mbp results energy
+- [x] Talk about the mbp results time

-- [ ] Put in bold the important results from the table 5.7, goroutines and threads.
+- [x] Put in bold the important results from the table 5.7, goroutines and threads.
-- [ ] Talk about these results.
+- [x] Talk about these results.

 ### Testing
 - [ ] Get the tester for the raspberry and test the code.
-IMPORTANT, les samples are used as the performance of the device is much lower than the server or laptop, and to reduce extreme execution times
+IMPORTANT, less samples are used as the performance of the device is much lower than the server or laptop, and to reduce extreme execution times

 - [ ] Test for personal PC (R7 3800X)

+- [ ] Talk about the PCs results pkg,
+- [ ] Talk about the PCs results ram,
+- [ ] Talk about the PCs results execution time